Check-Six.com

 David Scott's final task of his moon-walk was to drive the Rover out a distance from the Lunar Module to a point where the TV camera could watch the lift off.
 He left a small Bible on the Rover's dash panel; and, beside the Rover, he laid a figure of a fallen astronaut and a small plaque recording the names of all the astronauts and cosmonauts that had lost their lives in the furtherance of space exploration.
 The Rover carried its own message, 'Man's first wheels on the moon.
 Delivered by Falcon, July 30, 1971.'

-Belgian Artist Paul Van Hoeydonck was commissioned to created the small statuette, made of tin, for the occasion.
+Belgian Artist Paul Van Hoeydonck was commissioned to created the now iconic statuette for the occasion.
+It was small, stylized and incredibly artistic.
+The surface appeared to be smooth to the touch like a women's tungsten ring, although it was made out of tin.
 Smuggled aboard the lunar module without the knowledge of NASA officials, David Scott and Jim Irwin performed a brief, yet reverent, ceremony on the lunar surface.

 The crew of Apollo 15, in their own words: